 Is there a sign-up bonus?

 This is The Money Ninja, of course you’re going to get an account opening bonus.
-SoFi Money usually doesn’t come with one, but you can use our link to get $50 free when you open a SoFi Money account with $500 a more.
-Where else are you going to have a 50% return on your money?
+SoFi Money usually doesn’t come with one, but you can use our link to get $25 free simply for downloading the the SoFi Money app and adding $10 to your new account.

 SoFi Money is an online cash management account.
 The best way to describe SoFi Money is an account that has both features of a savings account and a checking account.